Cowboys–Packers rivalry: History

 The second period of notability occurred throughout the 1990s as both the Packers and Cowboys, alongside the San Francisco 49ers, were amongst the strongest teams in the NFC.
 The Packers and Cowboys met in the postseason three straight years from 1993 to 1995, with Dallas winning in each encounter, all of which were in Dallas.
 The Cowboys won two of their three Super Bowls in this period after defeating Green Bay in the postseason and won nine of ten meetings in the 90s.
 From 1992 to 1997, the Cowboys and Packers combined for five Super Bowl appearances and four Super Bowl championships.
 Additionally, the Packers won Super Bowl XLV in AT&T Stadium in 2011.
-Even during periods where one or both teams were not successful, the match-up was still consider a "storied championship rivalry".
+Even during periods where one or both teams were not successful, the match-up was still considered a "storied championship rivalry".

-During the Brett Favre era in Green Bay, the Cowboys dominated the rivalry, going 9–2 (including 9–0 in Dallas) against the Packers when Favre was the quarterback.
-However, since Aaron Rodgers became the Packers' starter in 2008, they have dominated the rivalry, as Rodgers has an 8–2 record against the Cowboys, including a perfect 3–0 record in Dallas.
-This includes the infamous Dez Caught It game in the 2014 playoffs.
-Late in the game quarterback Tony Romo completed what was initially called a catch on 4th down to wide receiver Dez Bryant near the goal line.
-After review though, the referees overturned the catch, saying that Bryant "did not complete the act of making the catch" after he bobbled the ball as he hit the ground.
+During the Brett Favre era in Green Bay, the Cowboys dominated the rivalry, going 9–2, with a 9–0 at home in Dallas against the Packers when Favre was the quarterback.
+However, the Aaron Rodgers era saw the Packers dominate the rivalry, as Rodgers compiled an 8–2 record against the Cowboys during his time as Packers starter, including a perfect 3–0 record in Dallas.
+This notably included the infamous Dez Caught It game in Green Bay in the 2014 playoffs.
+Late in the game, quarterback Tony Romo completed what was initially called a catch on 4th down to wide receiver Dez Bryant near the goal line.
+After review though, the referees, led by Gene Steratore, who previously overturned Calvin Johnson's catch, overturned Dez's catch, saying that Bryant "did not complete the act of making the catch" after he bobbled the ball as he hit the ground.
 The Packers gained possession on the turnover on downs and ended up winning the game.
+This subsequently prompted the rule change three years later, that allows the receiver's ability to make a football move when the receiver gets control of the ball and gets two feet or another body part on the ground inbounds.
+The NFL was hopeful of the new rule, saying "It will eradicate some of the frustration fans, coaches and players had with apparent catches -- like Cowboys receiver Dez Bryant's against Green Bay in the 2014 playoffs, or Steelers tight end Jesse James' reversed TD against the Patriots this past season – being deemed incomplete."